 There is plenty of 4D fun to be had at Sentosa 4D Adventureland.
 Ride the virtual 4D rollercoaster “Extreme Log Ride”, grab a motion-sensor pistol and try your luck at 4D interactive shoot-out game “Desperados”, or sit back and enjoy the interactive 4D movie, complete with seat vibration, leg ticklers and base shakers.
 Prepare to be tossed about, have wind blowing and water splashing in your face, and to shriek with laughter along with your fellow movie-goers.

 A boat ride along the Singapore River is one of the best ways to take in the sights of the Colonial District, Marina Bay and the Quays, and is a fun way of sightseeing on a family trip to Singapore.
-You could spend money on a sightseeing boat tour, OR you could just jump aboard one of the river taxis for a fraction of the price.
 Board the boat in either Robertson Quay or Marina Bay (near Merlion Park) to ride the whole river and enjoy the views.

 Warehouse Sentosa is where to go with kids in Singapore to learn to ride some waves.
 This beachfront venue offering wave rides for all ages.
 Experienced surfers can ride up to a 10foot wave on the Flowbarrel, while younger kids (107cm and over) can body board and learn to stand up on the Double Flowrider.
 Younger kids can play in the sand while mum and dad sip on a mojito and listen to the DJs in the sunshine.
 Everyone’s a winner!